 Energy storage paired with renewables already makes economic sense where power is expensive or poor quality.
 California has both of these with the increased impact PSPS events and the potential for much higher electricity rates given liabilities from previous fires.
-Energy storage technology is proven and ready — adoption is not held up by a lack of technology solutions but does face barriers created by utilities, lack of awareness, and the time needed to install a system.
+Solar-plu-storage is proven and ready -- adoption is not held up by a lack of technology solutions but does face barriers created by utilities, lack of awareness, and the time needed to install a system.
 Concerns about costs point to the challenge of calculating the value of resilience, where it is not standardized or clear on how to calculate specific costs of losing power.

 When looking at energy storage solutions and costs, consider the hidden or hard-to-calculate costs outlined above.
 For specific battery technologies, assess things like:

 - Warranty - how long is the warranty period and what’s in the fine print?

 - Safety - does the battery use safe, non-toxic, and conflict-free materials?
 Could that battery actually contribute to a fire in your home or business?